lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Learn more about the concept of active learning scores:
 :ref:`lightly-active-learning-scorers`.

-.. note:: Note that the object level features require a minimum
+.. note:: Note that the active learning features require a minimum
     Lightly Worker of version 2.2.
 You can check your docker version by running the :ref:`ref-docker-setup-sanity-check`.